ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 the same as the range of the horizontal axis) *and* that all subplots use the same scale.
 Label each axes, and each plot (indicate which plot shows the velocity in the X direction and which shows the velocity in the Y direction!)
+Also, the plot area for each subplot should be square-shaped (similar height and width) in order to make the relevant trend easier to see.

 :::